TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 ## Obviously that wasn't the solution

-Trying to start the whole thing, you are met with the disillusioning realization:
+When I attempted to start the application, I was faced with a disheartening realization:

 ```plaintext
 Exception in thread "main" java.lang.IllegalArgumentException: